phanduyhoang/Denoise_autoencoder-teaching-material-/README.md

 ### 3. Residual Connections
 - **Skip connections** are added to the decoder to reuse spatial information from the encoder.
 This improves reconstruction quality and helps retain finer details.
+### Residual Connections Matter!
+This project demonstrates the importance of **residual connections** in autoencoders.
+Residuals allow the decoder to access features directly from the encoder, improving reconstruction quality.

+Try removing the residual connections in the code, and you’ll see how the results can get **real messed up**—with blurry and oversimplified outputs.
+Residuals make a **huge difference**!

 ### 4. Loss Function
 - The model uses **Mean Squared Error (MSE)** as the loss function.
 Optionally, a **perceptual loss** combining MSE and SSIM can be used for better perceptual quality.